Check the status of university-wide IT/web systems.

 - Getting help

-UTORid is the university-wide network account that allows you to access U of T services such as Acorn, campus wireless service, the official student email account (UTMail+); MS Office web applications, the Learning Portal (Blackboard), licensed electronic resources provided by the University of Toronto Libraries (UTL), and others.
+UTORid is the university-wide network account that allows you to access U of T services such as Acorn, campus wireless service, the official student email account (UTMail+); MS Office web applications, Quercus, the University's new learning management system, that replaces Blackboard, licensed electronic resources provided by the University of Toronto Libraries (UTL), and others.
 To learn more, and to manage your UTORid account go to https://www.utorid.utoronto.ca

 All iSchool workstations and laptops use a hard drive protection program called Deep Freeze, which restores the workstation/laptop to its original state upon reboot.
 DO NOT SAVE YOUR FILES TO INFORUM WORKSTATIONS OR LAPTOPS!!
-Please save your files to a USB flash drive.
+Save your files to a USB flash drive.

 - Cloud storage for Windows users (MS OneDrive for Business) through Student Advantage and Office 365 ProPlus